 In the 1940s, when Polaroid first came out, the instant-film did not have a coating, and you literally had to coat the photo yourself with a liquid emulsifier, then let it dry.
 It would stay wet for up to 15 minutes.
 The easiest way to get it to dry?
 A quick shake.
 Eventually, the photos were covered in their own emulsifier with a mylar coating, so there was no need to cover the liquid and dry it yourself.
 Everything happened under the plastic.

-However, the shaking had already become a "thing" people did, akin to how cigarette smokers tap their smokes on the top of a pacl.
-In fact, Polaroid issued a statement in 2004 (after Outkast's single "Hey Ya" cried out to "shake it like a Polaroid picture") that shaking the instant-film can actually damage the photos, because it can cause the semi-wet ink to wave or blur before it's had the time to dry properly.
+However, the shaking had already become a thing people did.
+In fact, Polaroid issued a statement in 2004—after Outkast's single "Hey Ya" cried out to "shake it like a Polaroid picture"—that shaking the instant-film can actually damage the photos, because it can cause the semi-wet ink to wave or blur before it's had the time to dry properly.

-There's a Completely Natural Lake the Color of Pepto Bismol
+There's a natural lake the color of Pepto Bismol in Australia.

-Lake Hillier, located in Australia, is a place to add to your bucket list: it's a bright pink lake that is not manmade, and, to this day, still baffles scientists.
-Their best guess is that it has something to do with the algae in it, specifically Dunaliella, which produces carotenoids—the things that make carrots bright orange.
-There's also a high presence of salts, which may have something to do with the color.
+Western Australia's Lake Hillier might be a place worth adding to your bucket list.
+That's because it's a bright pink lake that is not manmade, and, to this day, continues to baffle scientists.
+Their best guess is that it has something to do with the algae in it, specifically dunaliella, which produces carotenoids—the things that make carrots bright orange.
+There's also a high concentration of salts, which may have something to do with the color.
 The lake is totally safe to touch, but you're not allowed to swim in it.
-And for more awesome trivia about giant bodies of water, here are 30 Facts About the World's Oceans That Will Blow Your Mind.

-The duffle (sometimes spelled duffel) bag gets its name from the town of Duffel, Belgium, where the cloth used in the bags was originally sold.
+The duffel bag gets its name from the town of Duffel, Belgium, where the cloth used in the bags was originally sold.
 The fabric was a coarse, thick woolen cloth that was originally used for the sturdy coverings of ships.
 It's been suggested that the bags were made out of scraps for sailors and explorers on their way out to sea.

 It would only take one hour to drive to space.